Scalable and Efficient Neural Speech Coding: A Hybrid Design: Evaluation

 The execution time is another important factor to be considered for real-time communications.
-The bottom line is that the execution of the encoding and decoding processes is expected to be within the duration of the hop length so as not to add extra delays.
+The bottom line is that the execution of the encoding and decoding processes is expected to be within the duration of the hop length so as not to lead to execution induced latency.
 For example, WaveNet codec \cite{KleijnW2018wavenet} minimizes the system delay using causal convolution, but its processing time, though not reported, can be rather high as it is an autoregressive model with over $20$ million parameters.
 TABLE \ref{tab:exec_time} lists the execution time ratio of our models.
 The ratio (in percentage) is defined as the execution time to encode and decode the test signals divided by the duration of those signals.
 Meanwhile, Kankanahalli's model requires $4.78$ms to encode and decode a hop length of $30$ms on an NVIDIA\textsuperscript{\textregistered} GeForce\textsuperscript{\textregistered} GTX 1080 Ti GPU, and $21.42$ms on an Intel\textsuperscript{\textregistered} Core\textsuperscript{TM} i7-4970K CPU (3.8GHz), which amount to $15.93\%$ and $71.40\%$ of the execution time ratio, respectively \cite{new_paper_bloomberg}.
-Our small-sized models (0.45M and 0.35M) on both CPU (Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Processor E5-2670 V3 2.3GHz) and GPU run faster than Kankanahali's, while direct comparison is not fair due to the different computing environment.
+Our small-sized models (0.45M and 0.35M) on both CPU (Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Processor E5-2670 V3 2.3GHz) and GPU run faster than Kankanahali's, while the direct comparison is not fair due to the different computing environment.
 The CMRL models with two NWC modules require more execution time.
-Note that all our models compared in this test achieved the real-time processing goal as their ratios are under 100\%.
-However, the ratio comparison results between the 0.45M model and 0.35M model are not consistent.
-We believe this is because that the internal implementation of different residual learning blocks in TensorFlow may lead to various runtime optimization effects.
+Note that all our models compared in this test achieved the real-time processing goal as their ratios are under 100\%. \zhenk{The proposed NWC with 0.35 million parameters runs faster on CPUs than its predecessor \cite{zhen2019cascaded}\cite{zhen2020efficient} with 0.45 million parameters, although the comparison is not consistent on GPUs, due to TensorFlow's optimization effects at runtime.}